-Chicken schnitzel is a popular and tasty treat served throughout Israel.
-Schnitzel is Austrian in origin; veal (known as Wiener Schnitzel) or pork were the traditional meats of choice.
+Chicken schnitzel is, quite simply, crispy fried chicken breasts.
+Schnitzel is Austrian in origin and traditionally made with veal (known as wiener schnitzel) or pork.
+Likewise, it has also been a popular dish in Germany for centuries.
 Fried schnitzel later found its way to Israel with European Jews.
 Like many other foods, Jews adapted this regional dish to suit their unique dietary kosher laws.
-Pork (which is treif) and veal (which was expensive and difficult to obtain) was replaced by chicken and turkey.
-Fast forward to today, and most restaurants in Israel have some version of poultry schnitzel on their menu.
+For example, Jewish cooks replaced pork (which is treif) and veal (which was expensive and difficult to obtain) with chicken and turkey.
+As a matter of fact, most modern Israeli restaurants have some version of chicken or turkey schnitzel on their menu.

 What to Serve with Chicken Schnitzel

-- 1 lb boneless skinless chicken breasts (2 large breasts)
+- 1 pound boneless skinless chicken breasts (2 large breasts)

 - 1/2 cup flour

 - 1 cup breadcrumbs, matzo meal, or panko

 - 1 tablespoon paprika

 - 1/4 teaspoon salt, or more to taste

 - Oil with a high smoke point for frying – avocado oil preferred, grapeseed oil also works well

 - For each breast, check to see if there is a tenderloin (an extra flap of meat that sort of hangs off).